 -

-Skin care: protects vulnerable areas and helps prevent infection.
+Skin care: helps to prevent infection.

 CDT is delivered in two phases: